freqtrade/freqtrade/docs/strategy-callbacks.md

 If there are not enough funds in the wallet (the return value is above `max_stake`) then the signal will be ignored.
 Additional orders also result in additional fees and those orders don't count towards `max_open_trades`.

-This callback is **not** called when there is an open order (either buy or sell) waiting for execution, or when you have reached the maximum amount of extra buys that you have set on `max_entry_position_adjustment`.
+This callback is **not** called when there is an open order (either buy or sell) waiting for execution.

 `adjust_trade_position()` is called very frequently for the duration of a trade, so you must keep your implementation as performant as possible.

+Additional Buys are ignored once you have reached the maximum amount of extra buys that you have set on `max_entry_position_adjustment`, but the callback is called anyway looking for partial exits.

-Position adjustments will always be applied in the direction of the trade, so a positive value will always increase your position, no matter if it's a long or short trade.
+Position adjustments will always be applied in the direction of the trade, so a positive value will always increase your position (negative values will decrease your position), no matter if it's a long or short trade.
 Modifications to leverage are not possible.

 !!!
 Note "About stake size"
     Using fixed stake size means it will be the amount used for the first order, just like without position adjustment.